RosterElf Logo

 Leave & attendance policies FAQ

-• Personal leave covers both sick leave and carer's leave.
-Full-time employees accrue 10 days per year to use when ill or caring for family.
-Our Personal Leave Policy explains entitlements and evidence requirements.
+• Personal leave covers both sick leave and carer’s leave.
+Full-time employees accrue 10 days per year to use when ill or caring for an immediate family member.
+Our personal leave policy explains entitlements and evidence requirements.

-• No, casual employees receive a loading instead of paid leave entitlements.
-However, long-term casuals may be eligible for unpaid parental leave or long service leave in some states.
+• No — casual employees receive casual loading instead of paid leave.
+However, long-term casuals may be eligible for unpaid parental leave and, in some states, long service leave.